chenqingji/demo-server-nodejs/README.md

 demo-server-nodejs
 ===================

-Node.js implementation of auth service for Rong Cloud.
+Node.js implementation of demo server for Rong Cloud.